s73p1n/Hack-togone/HSR2020/Misc/Leak/README.md

 ![Image](./Images/hsrleak_spectogram.png)

 We could clear see a pastebin link (hxxps://pastebin.com/VRAKUxT9) which contains some facebook account emails and passwords.
-The pastebin lastely modified in 2017.
+The pastebin was lastely modified in 2017.

 So it seems like those passwords could be helpful for something.
 I went back to the audio file to see all contained strings.